RC-USC/RC-USC.github.io/about.md

 **Change our union culture**
 * **Create a safe community.** Many people, especially International students, are not willing to tell organizers what they think and how they feel.
 We want to create a safe organizing space for our people and all our organizers to truly listen.
 So we can really hear people.
 * **Bottom-up and critical-thinking.** In 2023, organizers at department-level were given tasks by bargaining team / steering committee in a top-down way.
 Many of our organizers collect signature like KPI (Key Performance Indicator), just ask people to sign on things with little explaination.
+We need more thinking in this process.
+People should know why.

 # Contact
 You can email us at <reform.caucus.at.usc.gswoc@proton.me>